laumanovr/market-store/content/terms-conditions.en.md

        The security of personal data processed by the Operator is ensured by implementing legal, organizational and technical measures necessary to fully comply with the requirements of current legislation in the field of personal data protection.
 - 10.1.
 The operator ensures the safety of personal data and takes all possible measures to prevent access to personal data by unauthorized persons.
 - 10.2.
 The User’s personal data will never, under any circumstances, be transferred to third parties, except in cases related to the implementation of current legislation or in the event that the subject of personal data gives consent to the Operator to transfer data to a third party to fulfill obligations under a civil law contract.
 - 10.3.
 The period for processing personal data is determined by the achievement of the purposes for which the personal data were collected, unless a different period is provided for by the contract or current legislation.
-The User may at any time withdraw his consent to the processing of personal data by sending a notification to the Operator via email to the Operator's email address https://ogogo.kg/with the mark “Withdrawal of consent to the processing of personal data.”
+The User may at any time withdraw his consent to the processing of personal data by sending a notification to the Operator via email to the Operator's email address https://ogogo.kg/ with the mark “Withdrawal of consent to the processing of personal data.”
 - 10.4.
 All information that is collected by third-party services, including payment systems, communications and other service providers, is stored and processed by these persons (Operators) in accordance with their User Agreement and Privacy Policy.
 The subject of personal data and/or the User is obliged to independently familiarize himself with the specified documents in a timely manner.
 The operator is not responsible for the actions of third parties, including the service providers specified in this paragraph.
 - 10.5.
 Prohibitions established by the subject of personal data on the transfer (except for providing access), as well as on processing or conditions for processing (except for gaining access) of personal data permitted for distribution, do not apply in cases of processing personal data in state, public and other public interests determined by law Kyrgyz Republic.
 - 10.6.
 When processing personal data, the operator ensures the confidentiality of personal data.